Cultural Differences of Learning and Achievement Of Chinese and American Elementary and Middle School Students

 According to the 2000 Census, the average US family size was 3.14 people.

+The average number of children per all families is only .90 child.
+The average number of children in families with children was 1.86 children.
 So families with children tended toward 2 children, but not significantly if you allow for the number of families with MORE than 2.
 The number of families with 1 is likely close to the number of families with 2.
 More than half (52%) of ALL families had no minor children at all.
+With changing demographics, this number could be larger in the 2010 Census.
+Larger families would weight both averages upward.

 Chinese China’s One Child Policy and It’s Effect Culture and Chinese Edudation